 - Extremely influential: Total credit usage, balance, and available credit

 - Moderately influential: Payment history

 - Less influential: New accounts

-Newer versions of VantageScore also rely on the use of trended data, which is how you manage credit and debt over time.
+Newer versions of FICO Scores and VantageScore also rely on trended data, which is how you manage credit and debt over time.

 What's a good VantageScore?

-Wondering if there’s a difference in what’s a good VantageScore vs. what’s a good FICO score?
-Since these are two different credit score models, there is some variation in what VantageScore considers to be good credit.
+Wondering if there’s a difference between a good VantageScore and a good FICO Score?
+Since these are two different credit score models, there is some variation in what VantageScore considers good credit.